Investing in Vacation Rental Properties: What You Need to Know

 Now that you have identified a promising location and a suitable property, do some number crunching.
 While predicting the future is impossible, calculating potential ROI can give you a very good estimate of how profitable the property may be.

 Estimating rental income for expenses on comparable properties in your target location is a critical research component.
-Given various online calculators and resources, you can take into consideration factors like size of the property, amenities offered, seasonality, and provide estimates for daily/weekly rates.
+Given various online calculators and resources, you can take into consideration factors like home size, amenities offered, seasonality, and provide estimates for daily/weekly rates.
 Use historical data to establish this, and give an allowance for periods of probable vacancy.

 Setting Up Your Vacation Rental Business